Forest: Evolutionary history

 The first known forests on Earth arose in the Middle Devonian (approximately 390 million years ago), with the evolution of cladoxylopsid plants like Calamophyton.
-Appeared in the Late Devonian, Archaeopteris was both tree-like and fern-like plant, growing to 20 m in height or more.
+Appearing in the Late Devonian, Archaeopteris was both a tree-like and fern-like plant, growing to 20 m in height or more.
 It quickly spread throughout the world, from the equator to subpolar latitudes.
 It is the first species known to cast shade due to its fronds and forming soil from its roots.
 Archaeopteris was deciduous, dropping its fronds onto the forest floor, the shade, soil, and forest duff from the dropped fronds creating the early forest.
 The shed organic matter altered the freshwater environment, slowing its flow and providing food.
 This promoted freshwater fish.